-The Place It’s Made
+Where It’s Made

-One thing is for sure!
-If a mattress is entirely constructed in Canada, it will likely cost more than those built overseas.
+One thing is for sure: If a mattress is entirely constructed in Canada, it will likely cost more than those built overseas.

-The Place It’s Sold
+Where It’s Sold

 Although it can be costly, every guide to buying a mattress agrees that investing in a good quality bed that’s comfortable and durable is a worthwhile venture.
 A quality mattress will benefit your health and last longer, meaning you won’t have to buy another one for years.